The Full Guide To Using SEMScoop Keyword ToolAdam Amir

 SEMScoop is a “freemium” tool which means, you have the opportunity to use it as a free tool or a paid tool.
 The free plan will only allow you to search five keywords per day while the premium plans which are: Basic, Pro, and the Business plan will let you analyze 25, 100 and unlimited keywords respectively.

 This is what the yearly pricing looks like, subscribing to the yearly plan gives you a whopping 50% discount.

-Good luck with your keyword research at SEMScoop keyword tool, I hope you enjoyed the guide, Please feel free to share your thoughts and ideas on the tool with your friends, if you still have questions go ahead and click the chat box or send me an email.
+Good luck with your keyword research at SEMScoop, I hope you enjoyed the guide, Please feel free to share your thoughts and ideas on the tool with your friends, if you still have questions go ahead and click the chat box or send me an email.